How to Help in Brazil

 Spread the Word

 Sharing what’s going down is genuinely helpful.
-While you might have already known what was happening there in Brazil even before you came across this blog post, there are a lot of people out there who aren’t.
+While you may have already known what was happening in Brazil, even before you came across this blog post, there are a lot of people out there who don’t.
 Share your knowledge!

 Reach Out To Your Reps

 Part of the “Resistance Agenda” involves reaching out to your elected representatives.
 For those of us who are not Brazilian citizens we can still contact our government reps to express our concern for the Amazon and its people.
 If the new Brazilian government wants to do business with the international community, it needs to know that it has to respect the existing rights of the Indigenous or face consequences.

 I know this might seem like a tough thing to do at first.
 Contacting your government rep maybe doesn’t sound like something you’d do on a day-to-day.
 You do however probably already communicate with people (in person, phone, or email), so why not your rep?!

 Give it a try!
 They’re people too, and their job is to serve your interests and the interests of your community.
 Even if your community is in let’s say Canada, your Rep can still bring it up in government and express the concern of the constituents over the threat to the Amazon.
 It’s what they’re paid to do.

 Lastly, watch what you consume.
 Try to cut down on your carbon footprint.
 This means cutting back on fossil fuels (and fossil fuel products, aka plastics) as well as your paper consumption.
 Try and eat less meat.